 Simple and Easy Organization in NO TIME at all!

-Have you noticed that your kids have too many toys, clothes, too much stuff and two little motivation to clean any of it up?
+Have you noticed that your kids have too many toys, clothes, too much stuff and too little motivation to clean any of it up?

-How can these little creatures make such a mess so quickly and SO.
-EFFIN.
+How can these little creatures make such a mess EFFIN.
 SILENTLY?!

-What is your biggest storage struggle in your child’s or children’s room(s)?
+What is the biggest storage struggle in your child’s or children’s room(s)?
 Drop us a quick line and let us know

 One of the choices we made was a reading nook.
 With munchkins that love to read as much as ours do it was really simple for us to know they NEEDED this.
 Steve and I, (Mandy) wanted to make the canopy for our girls to maximize the space and design a fort type element on the inside.

 - Two neutral colored, wide paneled curtains